trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 **Note:** minio may also be used as a registry backend.

-## Adding custom components to deployment automation
+## Extending deployment automation

-To extend TAP installation with your custom services that are not managed by Kubernetes, you simply have to follow general Ansible guidelines.
+To extend installation automation with your custom services that are not managed by TAP Platform itself, you simply have to follow general Ansible guidelines.

-Create a new Role in the `roles` directory and include its execution in the `site.yml` file.
-You can re-use existing machine group to assign role to, or create a new machine group.
+Create a new Role in the `roles` directory and include it in the `platform.yml` file that defines the sequence of infrastructure provisioning operations (like Kubernetes installation).

+You can either reuse existing machine group to assign the newly created role to it, or create a new machine group for this purpose (in such case the automation of inventory generation should be updated too).
-[???]
-VERIFY
-[???]

 # Troubleshooting

 ## Deployment troubleshooting

 As with any complex system, both expected failures (e.g., network connectivity) and unexpected failures may appear.
 This section should prepare you to handle and debug those.